tgianko/deemon/docs/TRACE_ACQUISITION.md

 We assume working knowledge of those (and comparable) basic terms from here on.

-In case of using Selenese-Runner to replay recorded traces you do not need to set a proxy because this is done by Selenese-Runner automotically.
+In case of using Selenese-Runner to replay recorded traces you do not need to set a proxy because this is done by Selenese-Runner automatically.

 ## Run mosgi and vilanoo2